 You can also sync all your bank accounts, credit cards, debit cards, investments, and loans to the app to get an overall picture of your financial health.
 They have flexible budget periods if you’re planning on saving for something big.

 The basic Wally app is free to download and use.
 However, the premium one comes with a lot of other superb features.
-It costs $4.99 per month.
+It costs $5 per month.

 16. Spendee

-You can also create short-term and long-term budgets on Spendee, if you’re planning on an expensive purchase or want to step up loan and credit card repayments, The basic version of Spendee is free to use.
+You can also create short-term and long-term budgets on Spendee if you’re planning on an expensive purchase or want to step up loan and credit card repayments.
+The basic version of Spendee is free to use.

 However, if you’re looking for extra features, you can go for the Plus plan at $14.99 per year or the Premium plan at $22.99 per year.
-The paid apps are also useful for entrepreneurs that wish to keep track of the expenses and cash incomes of their businesses.
+The paid apps are also useful for entrepreneurs who wish to keep track of the expenses and cash incomes of their businesses.

 17. Self Employed